 Funding is available only to members, and we welcome applications from members at all stages of their careers.
 The award will be announced in early February 2018 at the 39th Annual Meeting of the Australasian Society of Classical Studies in Brisbane.

 Limited funding is also available for local chapters to support events such as lectures and symposia.
-If you are a local chapter head and would like to apply for funding, please complete this form and return it to socawaws [at] gmail.com.
+If you are a local chapter head and would like to apply for funding, please complete this form.
+If you have any questions, please email to socawaws [at] gmail.com.
 Your application will be reviewed at the next scheduled executive committee meeting.

 Past Grant Recipients